 - By hand, stir in apples, raisins and walnuts.

-- Drop rounded teaspoons onto a greased cookie sheet and bake at 400 for 7-8 minutes.
+- Drop rounded tablespoon or so onto a greased cookie sheet and bake on middle rack for 6 minutes.

 - Whisk or mix until smooth.